New furniture for 140 Soto Cano rooms

 “After long hours of work, missions and helping others — service members deserve comfortable rooms that feel like home,” said Sheiva Dickerman Flores, ASA’s Housing Office manager.
 “It makes me happy to know that we can provide that for them.”

-The rooms received a complete set that consist of a bed, dresser, desk, nightstand, lamp, refrigerator, microwave, couch, lounge chair, coffee table and mirror.
+The rooms received a complete set that consisted of a bed, dresser, desk, nightstand, lamp, refrigerator, microwave, couch, lounge chair, coffee table and mirror.

 This furniture project cost over $1.7 million to swap out the wooden furniture for more sustainable metal pieces.
 The lifecycle standard for metal furniture is longer and more resistant to damage.